 While my parents owned a couple of cassettes of Heart’s music from the 1970s, my first real memory of hearing the band comes from the mid-1980s, when I was hearing the songs from the self-titled album on my local CHR/Pop station.
 The first song I distinctly remember hearing was “These Dreams,” and I fell in love with it instantly.
 I was about ten years old at the time, and the sound of the music and lyrics just grabbed me as a pre-teen.
 I also remember hearing “What About Love” and “Never” at that time; I would hear “Nothin’ At All” and “If Looks Could Kill” a few years later, after purchasing a copy of the self-titled album on cassette.

 I have to admit that after Desire Walks On, I had lost track of Heart.
-However, after that album was released, I finally heard some of Heart’s material from the 1970s, such as “Barracuda,” “Dog & Butterfly,” “Crazy On You,” “Magic Man,” and “(Love Me Like Music) I’ll Be Your Song.”
-While these songs have a much different sound from the material Heart released between the mid-1980s and the mid-1990s, these songs are still very good in their own right.
+However, after that album was released, I finally heard some of Heart’s material from the 1970s, such as “Barracuda,” “Dog & Butterfly,” “Crazy on You,” “Magic Man, and “(Love Me Like Music) I’ll Be Your Song.”
+While these songs have a much different sound from the material Heart released between the mid-1980s and mid-1990s, these songs are still very good in their own right.